Kotmin/CRUD_multiapp/README.md

 ```

 ## We highly recomend do use for this purpose an virtual environment python
 ### Python has two main virtual env managers: venv and conda.
-We'll focus at first one.
+We'll focus at the first one.
 ## To create simple venv

 Just run